 - Make sure to continue checking your credit scores.
 This will allow you to monitor if someone has your personal information or not.

 - Use two-factor authentication.
 This will give your account an extra layer of protection, in case a hacker tries to log in to your account.
-For example, if a hacker has your password, they still don’t have your two-factor authentication code sent to your device so they still can’t log-in to your account.
+For example, if a hacker has your password, they still don’t have your two-factor authentication code sent to your phone so they still can’t log-in to your account.

 - Don’t store personal information on your online accounts.
 By doing this, you’re giving scammers access to your finances and identity if they ever did hack your account.